 Your experimentation, ‘Xerox’, is another example of uniqueness where you even used real flowers!
 Have you always sought to be different consciously in your expressions and executions?

 I think that’s what art is for, (in the realm of human existence!) to push at the edges of what we already know, like scientists, using materials we already have, and yet taking things just a step further, in a new direction, to bring a surprise.
 Just like in music, we love the anticipation that repetitions provide, but then we reach certain points when we want change of pattern and syncopation too.
 I keep that in mind, the timing of staying with something, and then knowing when to let it change and expand.

 From someone who has successfully endured life to be a winner what suggestions would there be for the youngsters from any walk of life.

 (see answer to the 4th question)… but also, do everything you do at your very best.
 Be accountable for all things in your life, the failures or mistakes as well as the successes, so you will have solid footing in who you are.

 Judith Braun …

 As a young child I lived near an orphanage and would lie in bed at night wondering how it happened I had a family, and they had none.
 When in my ’20s, on a beach one starry night with friends, I realized we were on a planet flying through space.
-My favorite book for many years, has been Crime and Punishment, by Dostoyevsky.
+My favourite book for many years has been Crime and Punishment, by Dostoyevsky.
 I love all Dostoyevsky, and all of Jane Austen.
 The language and the transparency of characters.
-I also read lots of current theory on the brain, consciousness, string theory and quantum mechanics.
+I also read lots of current theory of the brain, consciousness, string theory and quantum mechanics.